CI-Dominik/pp4-paw-pity/README.md

 * Visual Studio Code was used to clone the GitHub repository, edit the homepage's code and commit / push the results to GitHub.

 ### GitHub
 * GitHub was used to store the homepage's files.
-Everything was deployed using GitHub Pages.

 ### Adobe Photoshop
 * Adobe Photoshop was used to create the wireframes.